4 Decades of AI Compute

 The Point

-AI compute is an appropriate proxy for AI progress and it doubled every 9 months in 4 decades.
+AI compute is an appropriate proxy for AI progress and it doubles every 9 months.
 Overall trend is useful to know and is expected to continue, yet forecasting it is not an exact science.

 References